Licentiate in International Transactions Involving the United States

 The commercial world has become increasingly internationalized during recent decades.
 International joint ventures between parties from different countries are now commonplace.
 Lawyers, who facilitate these interactions, must be highly skilled in setting up successful joint ventures based on knowledge of multiple legal systems and a variety of process skills for both preventing and resolving disputes that may arise within these contexts.

-Anticipating further globalization of the world economies, 25 years ago the University of California, School of Law, Davis, using faculty from the University of California, Schools of Law at Davis and outstanding practitioners, established the month-long Orientation in U.S.A.
+Anticipating further globalization of the world economies, 28 years ago the University of California, School of Law, Davis, using faculty from the University of California, Schools of Law at Davis and outstanding practitioners, established the month-long Orientation in U.S.A.
 Law program to train foreign lawyers and judges in the U.S. legal system with an emphasis on the fundamentals of international and domestic business and trade law.
-Over the past 25 years, more than 2,500 legal professionals from 50 countries have participated in this summer institute.
+Over the past decades, more than 3,000 legal professionals from 50 countries have participated in this summer institute.

 In addition to having attended Orientation in U.S.A.
 Law, which is offered in July-August every summer, all licentiate students complete two out of three of the following specialized courses:

 Financing International Transactions (August 6-19 2017), UC Davis

 Structuring International Joint Ventures (August 2018), UC Davis